-Should a payor have any problems while trying to submit files, they can submit questions to: md-support@onpointhealthdata.org In the event of an issue requiring immediate assistance, contact Data Gina Robertson at grobertson@onpointhealthdata.org or by calling 207-623-2555.
+Should a payor have any problems while trying to submit files, they can submit questions to: md-support@onpointhealthdata.org .
+In the event of an issue requiring immediate assistance, contact Data mailto: Ryan Houseman at rhouseman@onpointhealthdata.org or by calling 207-623-2555.